The USCAP Mentoring Academy

 How to Join the Mentoring Academy (MA)

-You must be an active member of USCAP and live in the United States in order to qualify for the academy.
+You must be an active member of USCAP and live in the United States or Canada in order to qualify for the academy.
 If you meet these qualifications and would like to join, please click on the “Join the MA” button to get started.

 If you live in the US and are not a member, but would like to join, please click on the “Get USCAP Membership” button.